 August 2009 (11.00)

-Update: Effects 11 is now hosted on Codeplex.
+Update: Effects 11 is now hosted on CodePlex and GitHub.
 The latest version of the library, documentation, release history, and other information is now available there.

 Samples: Effects 11 Win32 Samples